vert-x3/vertx-web-site/src/site/blog/posts/2017-06-12-openapi3-vertx-web-support.md

 ---
-title: OpenAPI (fka Swagger) 3 support in Vert.x now in test stage!
+title: OpenAPI (fka Swagger) 3 support in Eclipse Vert.x now in test stage!
 date: 2017-07-04
 template: post.html
 author: slinkydeveloper
 draft: false
 ---
-As GSoC 2017's student, I'm actually working on an embedded support to OpenAPI 3 standard inside Vert.x framework.
+As GSoC 2017's student, I'm actually working on an embedded support to OpenAPI 3 standard inside Eclipse Vert.x framework.
 Now, after a lot of work, you can try it!

 ## Why OpenAPI 3?
 OpenAPI 2 is the most important industry-grade standard for API Specifications.
 As you can see on [official blog of OpenAPI Initiative](https://www.openapis.org/blog/2017/05/25/the-open-api-initiative-is-sending-you-a-save-the-date-card?utm_source=Blog&utm_medium=Twitter&utm_campaign=SaveTheDate), the release of version 3 is behind the corner, so we want to give to our community the latest tools for the latest standards!